 If a cause-and-effect relationship is being tested, the variable that causes the relationship is called the independent variable and is plotted on the X axis, while the effect is called the dependent variable and is plotted on the Y axis.
 In some cases the experimenter determines the value of the independent variable, such as putting frogs in temperature-controlled chambers and measuring their calling rate.
-In other cases, both variables exhibit natural variation, but any cause-and-effect relationship would be in one way; if you measure the air temperature and frog calling rate at a pond on several different nights, both the air temperature and the calling rate would display natural variation, but if there's a cause-and-effect relationship, it's temperature affecting calling rate and not calling rate affecting air temperature.
+In other cases, both variables exhibit natural variation, but any cause-and-effect relationship would be in one way; if you measure the air temperature and frog calling rate at a pond on several different nights, both the air temperature and the calling rate would display natural variation, but if there's a cause-and-effect relationship, it's temperature affecting calling rate; the rate at which frogs call does not affect the air temperature.